Frequently Asked Questions

 ORVONAGE_BRAND_NAME

-: This is the 'from' identifier for your SMS.- Using a purchased
+: This is the 'from' identifier for your SMS.VONAGE_NUMBER

-) is generally more reliable_ enables two-way communication_ and is required in some regions (like the US).
+) is more reliable for SMS delivery, enables two-way messaging, and is required in some regions like the United States.
 ReplaceYOUR_VONAGE_VIRTUAL_NUMBER

 index.js